Snowfable/home-ed-resources/index.md

 ## Science Bob
 A variety of walk through experiments to learn and recreate at home.
 [Experiment here.](https://sciencebob.com)

+## Science Journal for Kids
+Hundreds of scientific articles.
+Written for kids.
+Approved by scientists.
+[Read here.](https://sciencejournalforkids.org)

 ## Science Kids
 The aim of Science Kids is to provide educational resources for teachers and parents that help make science fun and engaging for kids, taking important concepts and putting them into a form that kids can not only understand but also enjoy.
 [Learn here.](http://www.sciencekids.co.nz)